srhalor/common-libraries/design/requirement.md

 ## 0) Purpose
 - Single Maven monorepo to develop, test, and publish multiple custom libraries for Spring Boot applications.
-- Centralize ALL versioning (project, Spring Boot, dependencies, plugins) in one parent/BOM to simplify upgrades and keep services consistent.
+- Centralize ALL versioning (project, Spring Boot, dependencies, plugins) in one parent to simplify upgrades and keep services consistent.
-- Allow inter-module dependencies and provide a simple consumer experience in host services without using Spring Boot parent.
+- Allow inter-module dependencies and provide a simple consumer experience in host services without including the Boot parent in the service.

 ---

 ## 1) Architecture and Layout
 - Root aggregator POM (packaging=pom) orchestrates the build.
-- libraries-parent (packaging=pom) acts as Parent + BOM:
+- libraries-parent (packaging=pom) is the shared parent and inherits Spring Boot’s parent:
-  - properties: java.version, spring-boot.version, and key dependency/plugin versions
+  - Parent: org.springframework.boot:spring-boot-starter-parent:3.5.7
-  - dependencyManagement: import Spring Boot BOM and pin extras if needed
+  - properties: java.version and any versions not covered by Boot (e.g., mapstruct)
-  - pluginManagement: standardize compiler, surefire, boot plugin, etc.
+  - dependencyManagement: manage internal modules (and any extras not covered by Boot)
   - Attach sources and javadocs for better IDE/repo consumption
 - Library modules (packaging=jar): common-utilities, security-utilities, oms-db-libraries, others as needed.